Kelsidavis/satoshi-treasure-earth-key/README.md

 **Common mistakes:**
 1. Combining the clue into one passphrase instead of splitting it
 2. Using uppercase "Nothing" instead of lowercase "nothing"
-3. Only checking the obvious center region (which is a decoy)
-4. Trying two-layer encryption but missing the shoulder regions
+3. Interpreting "last 5 words" as the entire verse instead of the first clause only
+4. Not realizing Luke 12:2 has two clauses separated by a comma
+5. Testing "that will not be known" (from the second clause) instead of "that will not be revealed" (from the first clause)
+6. Only checking one diagonal region, not both
-5. Not realizing there were TWO barcodes (left and right)
+7. Not realizing there were TWO barcodes (left and right)

 **The critical insights:**
-- The verse structure matters (three clauses = three passphrases)
+- "First three words, and then last 5 words" refers to the FIRST CLAUSE only
+- The first clause is: "Nothing is covered up that will not be revealed,"
+- First 3 words: "nothing is covered" (words 1-3)
+- Last 5 words of first clause: "that will not be revealed" (words 5-9)
 - Case sensitivity is crucial (lowercase works, uppercase doesn't)
 - The diagonal shoulder regions looked like noise but were actually encrypted layers
 - Decrypt the full image FIRST, then crop and decrypt regions (not the other way around)